Sigmund Oehrl: Biography

 Sigmund Oehrl was born in Kassel, Germany on 21 November 1979.
 He studied prehistory, protohistory, and German and Nordic philology at the University of Göttingen, gaining his master's degree with distinction in 2004.
 Oehrl subsequently worked as a research assistant at the Seminar for Prehistory and Protohistory at the University of Göttingen, and was in 2006 awarded a doctoral scholarship by the Gerda Henkel Stiftung.
 He received his Ph.D. summa cum laude from the University of Göttingen in 2008 with a thesis on runestones in Sweden.

 From 2009 to 2014, Oehrl was a lecturer at the University of Göttingen and a researcher on runic at the Göttingen Academy of Sciences and Humanities.
-He transferred to the Ludwig Maximilian University of Munich in 2014, where he gained his habilitation on Old Norse philology and prehistoric archaeology in 2016.
-He has subsequently been a researcher and lecturer at the Ludwig Maximilian University of Munich and Stockholm University.
+He transferred to LMU Munich in 2014, where he gained his habilitation on Old Norse philology and prehistoric archaeology in 2016.
+He has subsequently been a researcher and lecturer at LMU Munich and Stockholm University.

 Oehrl researches a variety of subjects related to Germanic Antiquity, including Germanic religion, Germanic art, runology and petroglyphs.
 He is particularly known for his research on the picture stones of Gotland.
 He is a co-editor of Germanische Altertumskunde Online.